FOR IMMEDIATE RELEASE:

 “The new praying mantis species was found in the high altitude rain forest region of southwestern Rwanda and probably only lives within Nyungwe National Park, which adds significant justification for protecting the park to ensure species like this can continue to exist,” said Dr. Gavin Svenson, curator of invertebrate zoology at The Cleveland Museum of Natural History and adjunct professor at Case Western Reserve University.

-The researchers collaborated with Kabanguka Nathan and Nasasira Richard from the Kitabi College of Conservation and Environmental Management.
+The researchers collaborated with co-authors Kabanguka Nathan and Nasasira Richard from the Kitabi College of Conservation and Environmental Management, located adjacent to Nyungwe National Park.
 This collaborative project may be the first concerted effort to survey mantises from this African national park.

 The research is part of Svenson’s Project Mantodea, and was supported by The Cleveland Museum of Natural History and the National Science Foundation.
 The project is focused on the evolutionary patterns of relationship, distribution and complex features of praying mantises.